 For example, Ralph Lauren Home is a perfect brand for embracing social commerce.
 Home decor is a highly social kind of purchase.
 Consumers are significantly influenced by the opinions of friends and family when buying home products.
 This means social shopping can help guide consumers as they explore new options while at the same time creating a shareable social experience with family and friends.

 When consumers want to decorate their home, they often begin with inspiration from Pinterest, creating a home makeover board.
-From there, Ralph Lauren Home could use Pinterest to serve them highly-targeted ad content that inspires the homeowner.
+From there, Ralph Lauren Home could use Pinterest to serve highly-targeted ad content that inspires the homeowner.
 Layering into this social experience, family members or friends can share the content for a second opinion.
 The sale itself can be quickly closed via social shopping.

 Procter & Gamble is another brand prime for social shopping.
 P&G sells everything from cosmetics to apparel and can benefit significantly from D2C marketing via a social commerce strategy.

 For example, a busy mom who needs a new foundation might hop onto Facebook and encounter a live stream event where a fellow mom shares her recent experience purchasing a new foundation.
 After hearing how quickly this mom can get ready in the morning using this smoothing foundation, the first mom decides to snag a bottle of foundation.